This page is dedicated to my ongoing On30 gauge model train layout.

-In this shot, you can see that I did some weathering the footplate and cab floor.
+In this shot, you can see that I did some weathering to the footplate and cab floor of #12.
 Anyone who's ever ridden the cab of a steam locomotive will recognize this wear.
 I also covered the molded coal at the bottom of the coal bin on the tender with tiny pieces of crushed real coal.

 It's a small thing, but I filled every depression and hole on the layout and lined every path with real dirt from the place the layout takes place.
 I also placed a few small pebbles in certain spots to represent large rocks on the surface.
 Those also came from where the layout takes place.